csesoc/constitution/CONSTITUTION.rst

    #. one calendar week after nominations open; or
    #. there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position excluding the Grievance Officer, and at least five (5) unique nominees for the positions in total.

 #.
 Nominations must be entered and seconded by two (2) full members, one of whom must be the nominee.
 #.
+Nominations for multiple positions must be ordered by preference -- that is, should a person apply for two or more positions, they must number each of them, with one being their most preferred position, two their next most preferred, and so on.
+#.
 The Co-Presidents shall maintain the official list of nominees during the nomination period, and upon its closure, forward the list to the School of CSE, who shall run the official election.
 The list of full members who have been removed from the society will be sent to the School of CSE by the Secretary on this same day.

    #.
 Only elections run by the School of CSE shall be recognised.